r-Techsupport/rTS_Wiki/index.md

   * The VPS that runs BookStack is controlled by and visible to one user
   * GH can be forked, the data is plain text
 * Better article formatting
-  * BookStack has comically bad markdown support as evidence by the many dozens of spaces, `<br>`s, and other hacks required for formatting some articles
+  * BookStack has comically bad markdown support as evident by the many dozens of spaces, `<br>`s, and other hacks required for formatting some articles
 * Possibly a better layout